R/wallstreetbets: Robinhood restricts trading

 On January 28, 2021, during the GameStop short squeeze, Robinhood, TD Ameritrade, E-Trade, and Webull restricted the trade of heavily shorted stocks such as GameStop, AMC, BlackBerry Limited, Nokia, and Koss Corporation on their platforms.
 Many of the brokerage firms, including Robinhood, stated that the restrictions were the result of clearing houses raising the collateral required for executing trades on highly volatile stocks.
 Numerous members of the community have since expressed outrage directed towards those companies, particularly Robinhood.
 Efforts by r/wallstreetbets members and others across the Reddit platform plummeted Robinhood's star rating in both the iOS and Android app stores to one star through review bombing by January 28, though intervention by Google increased its rating to 2.2 (as of January 30) by deleting one-star reviews.
 Class-action lawsuits were subsequently filed against Robinhood for the restrictions on trading.

 Spawn of meme stocks

-The popularity of GameStop short squeeze on r/wallstreetbets spawned interested in other heavily shorted stocks, such as AMC and Bed Bath & Beyond, which saw similar surges in prices.
+The popularity of the GameStop short squeeze on r/wallstreetbets spawned interest in other heavily shorted stocks, such as AMC and Bed Bath & Beyond, which saw similar surges in prices.
 This was partly driven by the same dynamics of a short squeeze, as well as a sense of camaraderie and rebellion among individual investors who were taking on large institutional investors.
 In the aftermath of the events, some of the companies involved, including AMC, saw their stock prices decline significantly.